The Summer Hikaru Died: Production

 Mokumokuren first conceived the series while studying for high school entrance exams.
-After graduating, Mokumokuren began posting drawings on Twitter in their spare time in January 2021.
-Mokumokuren was later approached by the Young Ace Up editorial department to serialize the manga in Young Ace Up, which they accepted.
+After graduating, they began posting drawings on Twitter in their spare time in January 2021.
+They were later approached by the Young Ace Up editorial department to serialize the manga in Young Ace Up, which they accepted.
 Mokumokuren is a fan of action manga from Weekly Shōnen Jump and Weekly Young Jump, particularly Tokyo Ghoul.

-While writing the story, Mokumokuren tries to keep the horror to a minimum by trying to appeal to people's emotions rather than just being scary.
-Mokumokuren also feels the theme of the story adds to the horror based on the suspension bridge effect, which states that it is easier to fall in love when feeling anxious or fearful.
-For the artwork, Mokumokuren tries to use onomatopoeia that are not often used, while also staying cautious to make sure it works properly in the context of the story.
+While writing the story, Mokumokuren tried to keep the horror to a minimum by trying to appeal to people's emotions rather than just being scary.
+They also felt that the theme of the story added to the horror based on the suspension bridge effect, which states that it is easier to fall in love when feeling anxious or fearful.
+For the artwork, they tried to include onomatopoeia that are not often used, while also having stayed cautious to make sure it worked properly in the context of the story.

 Mokumokuren initially introduced The Summer Hikaru Died in 2021 as a boys' love story.
-They later specified that the manga was never serialized as a boys' love story, instead describing the series as a "coming-of-age horror" with "queer" themes.
+They later specified that the manga was never serialized as a boys' love story, instead describing the series as a "coming-of-age horror" with queer themes.

 Setting

-Mokumokuren used their grandmother's hometown as model, where the houses were all packed together tightly and normal for the neighbors to come and go without permission.
+Mokumokuren used their grandmother's hometown as model, where the houses were all packed tightly together and it was normal for the neighbors to come and go without permission.
 They got the inspiration during their visit to the region.
-As Mokumokuren wanted the characters to speak in distinctive dialect, they looked up for a dialect that is "slightly different from Kansai dialect" and decided the setting on place that is located in "mountainous area of Tokai region."
-As the result, a fictional rural town located between mountains in Mie Prefecture became the setting of the series, and some characters are speaking in Mie dialect.
+As they wanted the characters to speak in a distinctive dialect, they looked for one that was "slightly different from Kansai dialect" and decided the setting based on place that is located in "mountainous area of Tokai region."
+As a result, the fictional rural town located between mountains in Mie Prefecture became the setting of the series and some characters are speaking in Mie dialect.

 Media

 Manga

 Written and illustrated by Mokumokuren, the series began serialization on Kadokawa Shoten's Young Ace Up website on August 31, 2021.
-As of July 2025, the series' individual chapters have been collected in seven tankōbon volumes.
+It is set to end with its 51st chapter on October 20, 2026.
+As of June 2026, the series' individual chapters have been collected in nine tankōbon volumes.

 In September 2022, Yen Press announced that they licensed the series for English publication.